Using Kerberos with Vertica

 Vertica authenticates with Hadoop in two ways that require different configurations:

 - User Authentication—On behalf of the user, by passing along the user's existing Kerberos credentials.
 This method is also called user impersonation.
 Actions performed on behalf of particular users, like executing queries, generally use user authentication.

-- Vertica Authentication—On behalf of system processes (such as the Tuple Mover), by using a special Kerberos credential stored in a keytab file.
+- Vertica Authentication—On behalf of system processes that access ROS data or the catalog, by using a special Kerberos credential stored in a keytab file.

 Vertica and Hadoop must use the same Kerberos server or servers (KDCs).

 Vertica can interact with more than one Kerberos realm.
-To configure multiple realms, see Multi-realm Support in Security and Authentication.
+To configure multiple realms, see Multi-realm Support.

 Vertica attempts to automatically refresh Hadoop tokens before they expire.
 See Token Expiration.